iafisher/iprecommit/README.md

 ```

 Since `precommit.py` is a Python file, you can disable checks simply by commenting them out.

+Some pre-commit checks require other programs to be installed on the computer, e.g. `PythonFormat` requires the `black` code formatter. `precommit init` will **not** install these automatically.
+You have to install them yourself.

 ### Writing your own checks
 `precommitlib` comes with some useful checks out of the box, but sometimes you need to write your own checks.
 Doing so is straightforward.